jozefg/blog/posts/2014-03-07-church-the-sequel.markdown

-Otherwise if we get an `L1` then we're at the actual value our sum type is in so we produce an `r` and swallow the rest of our arguments, otherwise we ignore the irrelevant eliminator and recurse!
+Otherwise if we get an `L1` then we're at the actual value our sum type is in so we produce an `r` and swallow the rest of our arguments, notice that this is where we actual transform a leaf into a `ToListProd` and this is reflected in our constraints.
+Otherwise we ignore the irrelevant eliminator and recurse!

 To put it all together